 Some readers engage with an article and turn idle – with long periods of inactivity.
-They are characterised by a long dwell time combined with a slow rate of scrolling.
+They are characterized by a long dwell time combined with a slow rate of scrolling.

-Idle behaviour is likely a result of either distraction or multi-tasking while engaged with an article, and is common with ‘how-to’ content, with readers likely following instructions, splitting their attention between the two.
+Idle behavior is likely a result of either distraction or multi-tasking while engaged with an article, and is common with ‘how-to’ content, with readers likely following instructions, splitting their attention between the two.

 Grinberg’s read category is split in two.
-This category of reading behaviour sees the whole article covered at a pace between 200-600 words/minute on average.
-This range covers skim reading and depth reading.
+This category of reading behavior sees the whole article covered at a pace between 200-600 words/minute on average, a range that covers skim reading and depth reading.

 The read (long) end of the spectrum reflects extended and highly engaged reading, with interaction beyond the body of the article.
-This is probably the holy grail for thought leadership content creators.
+In other words, the holy grail for thought leadership content creators.

-The study showed that extended reading is not achieved by the strength of writing alone, but needs to be coupled with strong interest from readers.
+In the study we see how extended reading is not achieved by the strength of writing alone, rather it is coupled with a strong interest from readers.
 Readers of magazine content are twice as likely to engage in longer reads than those of other content categories in the study.
-Marketers should look to magazine publishers for inspiration on how to achieve this engagement.
+Certainly, marketers should look to magazine publishers for inspiration on how to achieve this engagement.

-With this understanding, you can take steps to optimise your content for that behaviour.
+With this understanding, you can take steps to optimize your content for that behavior.
 For example: